kbhedi715881/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying genuine bottlenecks.
 Remember that simplicity, readability, and correctness are often more crucial for long-term software success than short-sighted optimizations."

 In essence, this quote emphasizes that over-concern with efficiency too early in the development process can lead to complex, hard-to-maintain code, which could introduce bugs or make future enhancements difficult.
 It's better to start with a good, working solution and refine it later, based on data-driven performance analysis.

+# 2024-02-20
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Therefore, prioritize clarity and maintainability in your work.
+Write self-documenting code, use descriptive variable names, and embrace simplicity over complexity.
+Always consider the potential future developers who will inherit your codebase and strive to make their lives easier."

+In essence: "Code for readability and maintainability; today's sophisticated solutions can become tomorrow's legacy nightmares if not crafted with foresight and consideration."